 Last Updated on

 No trip to Mexico is complete without spending at least a few days in this dense, modern yet traditional, culturally-rich, forward thinking gateway to Latin America.
-However, although Mexico is relatively cheaper than the U.S. or Europe, prices especially in its bustling capital of Mexico City (or Mexico D.F. in Spanish) can be much higher than most of the country.
-Luckily you can take a cheap flight to get there and then good planning can help you make the most out of a trip to Mexico City without breaking the bank – read on for our tips to travel Mexico City on a shoestring:
+However, although Mexico is relatively cheaper than the U.S. or Europe, prices especially in its bustling capital of Mexico City (or Mexico D.F. in Spanish, although more recently, the D.F. abbreviation people commonly used was replaced by CDMX for Ciudad de Mexico) can be much higher than most of the country.
+Luckily you can take a cheap flight to get there and then good planning can help you make the most out of a trip to Mexico City without breaking the bank – read on for our tips to travel Mexico City on a shoestring, and the best free things to do in Mexico City:

 Note: As in any major city, rush hour in the Metro is cramped.
 Very cramped.
 The busier stations have ‘women only’ sections to the platform, with separate entrances which are not always so clear.
 If you are a female traveler, make sure to keep your eyes open for any separation of women and children from the men and follow the parade of women to that section of the platform.